 There are couple of deleted scenes whilst funny it’s pretty clear they didn’t fit the story taking the film into unnecessary background on Simon Garden’s character that doesn’t really work.

-The Parole Officer (2001) is available now on Blu-ray priced £7.99 from Amazon (as of date of review)
+The Parole Officer (2001) is available now on Blu-ray from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…